Thewessen/NestedTables/README.md

     data    -- List containing cell data (default None) index   -- The position of the newly added row starting at 0.
                (default None: last row)
-    fill    -- The filling too use when creating more cells to fit the Table size (default None)
-               Noterow: If none given, the Table fill param is used!

 add_column()